dvdawg/dvdawg.github.io/src/content/posts/linear-algebra.md

 a_n
 \end{bmatrix}, \quad \mathbf{v}
 $$
-These are all *examples* of vectors, but don't quite encapsulate what a vector is.
+These are all *examples* of vectors, but don't quite encompass what a vector is.
 Our general definition of a vector is as follows:
 > **Definition**: A vector is an element of a vector space.

 And the definition of a vector space: